Increasing user retention by 7% with a new onboarding

 Key takeaways and learnings

 The effort was released in September 2023.
 Within the first month of deploying the self-guided product tour, we analyzed the metrics defined in our hypothesis with the data analytics team.
-The results were as follows:
+The results were:

 • The activation time for talent seekers remained too variable month-over-month to attribute changes directly to this effort.

-• Talent seeker retention increased by 7%, measured by whether users returns to the platform to post a second job.
+• Talent seeker retention increased by 7%, measured by whether users returned to the platform to post a second job.

 • The overall product tour completion rate was 37%.